 AngelList Holdings, LLC and AngelList Advisors, LLC

-CSA Regulatory Sandbox initiative -- Prior decision repealed and replaced with updated decision that extends the term of the relief granted -- no new exemptive relief required by Applicants -- Applicants previously applied for and obtained relief from certain registrant obligations contained in National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations (NI 31-103) and from the prospectus requirement in the Legislation -- Applicants operate novel online platform for accredited investors with experience in venture capital and angel investing and start-ups that primarily operate in the technology sector -- relief granted subject to certain terms and conditions set out in the decision -- decision is time-limited to allow the firm to operate in a test environment -- decision may be amended on written notice to the Applicants -- decision is based on the unique facts and circumstances of the Applicants and is made on a time-limited, test case basis.
+CSA Regulatory Sandbox initiative – Prior decision repealed and replaced with updated decision that extends the term of the relief granted – no new exemptive relief required by Applicants – Applicants previously applied for and obtained relief from certain registrant obligations contained in National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations (NI 31-103) and from the prospectus requirement in the Legislation – Applicants operate novel online platform for accredited investors with experience in venture capital and angel investing and start-ups that primarily operate in the technology sector – relief granted subject to certain terms and conditions set out in the decision – decision is time-limited to allow the firm to operate in a test environment and will expire on March 27, 2021 – decision may be amended on written notice to the Applicants – decision is based on the unique facts and circumstances of the Applicants and is made on a time-limited, test case basis.

 Applicable Legislative Provisions

 The Filers operate an online platform that offers a number of services to start-up businesses that operate primarily in the technology sector (Start-ups), including services to facilitate venture capital and angel investing in Start-ups that meet certain criteria.
-Each investor on the platform must qualify as an accredited investor (as defined in Canadian securities legislation) (Accredited Investor) and must also have prior experience in venture capital and angel investing, such that they have an understanding of the risks of investing in Start-ups through the platform.
+All investors on the platform must qualify as an accredited investor (as defined in Canadian securities legislation) (Accredited Investors) and must also have prior experience in venture capital and angel investing, such that they have an understanding of the risks of investing in Start-ups through the platform.

-The Filers have applied to amend the Prior CSA Decision dated March 25, 2021 in order to enable the continued availability of certain services on their online platform to Canadian investors, subject to certain conditions.
-This decision (the Decision) has also been considered in the context of the CSA Regulatory Sandbox initiative and is made on a time-limited, test case basis.
+The Filers are seeking to amend the Prior CSA Decision in order to enable the continued availability of certain services on their online platform to Canadian investors, subject to certain conditions.
+This amended decision (the Decision) has also been considered in the context of the CSA Regulatory Sandbox initiative and is made on a time-limited, test case basis.
 This Decision is based on the unique facts and circumstances of the Filers.

 Relief from registrant obligations